Wolfsblvt/advancedpolls/README.md

 [![Build Status](https://travis-ci.org/Wolfsblvt/advancedpolls.svg?branch=master)](https://travis-ci.org/Wolfsblvt/advancedpolls)

-Advances the core poll system of phpBB with new features like hiding votes till end, showing poll voters, limiting the votes and more.
+Advances the core poll system of phpBB with new features like hiding votes till end, showing poll voters, scoring polls, limiting the votes and more.

 <b>Please note:</b>
 This GitHub repository is just for sharing purposes.